GasFurr/B3T/README.md

 2.  **Init a Project**:

     ```bash
-    b3t init # Creates a default b3t.toml in your current project root.
+    b3t -i # Creates a default b3t.toml in your current project root.
     ```

 3.  **Scan for TODOs**:

     ```bash
-    b3t scan # Detects TODOs based on the b3t.toml configuration in your codebase.
+    b3t -s # Detects TODOs based on the b3t.toml configuration in your codebase.
     ```

 4.  **List Tasks**:

     ```bash
-    b3t list # Displays tasks parsed from your code.
+    b3t -l # Displays tasks parsed from your code.
     ```

 -----